jdibarbo/counterpart/README.md

 # Data cleaning
 Some light data cleaning was performed to remove some duplicate companies.

+# Metrics
+- *Accuracy*: overall correctness of predictions
+- *Recall*: evaluates the proportion of actual positive instances correctly identified by the model
+- *Precision*: measures the proportion of correctly predicted positive instances

 # Conclusions
-In the churn model, the main metric we consider is *recall*, as this metric tells us how many of the clients we're identifying will churn. <br>
+The main metric we consider in both models is *recall*, as we're most interested in identifying all those that positive. <br>
-This feature can also be used for the multi-class model. <br>
+This is particularly important in the churn model, where it's not as important to have false positives but to try to capture as many of the positive class as possible to prevent churn. <br>

 The RF results are exactly the same as the dummy model in both cases.
 This means: